-Certain limitations on leverage result from the thin capitalisation rules applied by Swiss tax authorities.
+Certain limitations on leverage result from the thin capitalisation rules applied by Swiss tax authorities with respect to related-party debt.
 Interest paid on amounts of debt exceeding certain thresholds may be requalified as a hidden dividend if paid to a shareholder or a related party of a shareholder.
-Consequently, such interest would not be tax-deductible and subject to 35% withholding tax.
+Consequently, such interest would not be tax-deductible and subject to 35% dividend withholding tax.